bcosenza/patus/README.md

 # About Patus-AA

-This project extends the original Patus compiler in multiple ways.
+The Patus-AA project extends the original Patus compiler in different ways.
 First, it adds a new auto-tuning framework based on machine learning.
 The framework introduces a training code generator that creates synthetic stencil codes (used for model trainig), and a feature encoding part that translates input codes into feature vector (for modeling).
 The model uses a novel structural learning approach based on ordinal regression where code versions are ranked by performance, and the predicted top-ranked is chosen by the autotuner.

 [Installing the machine learning-based autotuner](./tune)